ashishkharche/hagrito/docs/software-development/android-dev/jetpack-compose/terms.md

 ## Terms

+### Preview annotation

+The `@Preview` annotation lets you preview your composable functions within Android Studio without having to build and install the app to an Android device or emulator.

 ### Kotlin compiler plugin

 Jetpack Compose uses a Kotlin compiler plugin to transform these composable functions into the app's UI elements.